legumeinfo/jekyll-theme-legumeinfo/README.md

 It is left to users of the theme to implement the `taxa/index.html` page.
 See the [jekyll-starter-legumeinfo](https://github.com/legumeinfo/jekyll-starter-legumeinfo) repository for an example implementations of this page.
 </details>

+## Features and Configuration

+In addition to the file-specific features and configurations listed above, the following features and configurations are available throughout a Jekyll site using this theme.

 ### Layouts
 <details>